fiduciary-benchmarks/ruby-style-guide/README.md

   result = 1 \
            - 2

+  long_string = <-STR.strip_heredoc
-  long_string = 'First part of the long string' \
+  				  First part of the long string
-                ' and second part of the long string'
+            	  and second part of the long string
+            	  STR
   ```

 * <a name="consistent-multi-line-chains"></a>